 - 1/2 cup shredded cheddar cheese

-- 1 teaspoon Worcestershire sauce (*see Note about being vegetarian)
+- 1 teaspoon Worcestershire sauce (omit if making casserole vegetarian-friendly)

 - 1 cup French fried onions